 ABOUT KELLI CALDWELL

 Perhaps due to her unconventional upbringing, Kelli has always danced to her own beat.
 As a child, Kelli did a stint as a French clown named Rosebud; started kindergarten from a tent; lived in an octagon-shaped house on stilts; staged her first protest at age 5, by wearing a bathing suit at a nude beach; and had 50+ hamsters at one point.
-She has raised rabbits, angel fish from eggs, and abandoned kittens with a bottle.
+She has raised rabbits, angel fish from eggs, and kittens with a bottle.
 She currently plays ice and roller hockey, and is a collector of uncommon seeds and plants.

 Kelli is the daughter of two fine artists—her mother, an award-winning wearable artist and illustrator, who has created props for movies and children’s author promotions; her father a successful oil painter and conga drummer, who has painted local cultures throughout the world.
 Her grandfather also took family, including four young children, on a trip around the world in the 1950s and wrote a book about the experience: FAMILY SAFARI.